BBFF Team

 Lauris Lambergs

-Lauris proudly serves as a Board member of ANLL/ALTS and has been actively involved in organizing the Boston Baltic Film Festival since 2020.
-He co-founded a local wealth advisory firm, Renaissance Wealth Advisors, that specializes in working with cross-border families to help create and perpetuate long-term financial well-being.
-Lauris graduated with a B.A. in French from Duke University and an MBA from the Riga Business School.
-While not working on the Film Festival or helping families address their financial well-being, Lauris plays competitive soccer, enjoys classic alternative 80’s music, and thanks in large part to the endless patience of his wife, has somehow learned to appreciate Impressionist art and good red wine.
+Lauris proudly serves as a Board member of ANLL/ALTS and has been actively involved in organizing the Boston Baltic Film Festival since 2020, helping bring Baltic cinema and culture to audiences in the United States.
+He is also the co-founder of Renaissance Wealth Advisors, a local wealth advisory firm specializing in guiding cross-border families toward long-term financial well-being.
+Lauris holds a B.A. in French from Duke University and an MBA from the Riga Business School, combining his international perspective with business expertise.
+Outside of his professional and cultural work, he is an avid athlete, playing competitive soccer, and has a passion for music, particularly classic alternative hits from the 1980s.
+Thanks in large part to the patience of his wife, Lauris has also developed an appreciation for Impressionist art and fine red wine.
+Through his diverse interests and commitments, he fosters both cultural engagement and meaningful personal connections in his community.

 Gintaras Sekmokas